A collection of Old Images of Sardinia

-A series of rare images from the American National Red Cross photograph collection (Library of Congress) describing a poor country, plagued by malnutrition, tubcolosis and widespread poverty.
+A series of rare images from the American National Red Cross photograph collection (Library of Congress) describe a poor country, plagued by malnutrition, tuberculosis, and widespread poverty.

 Related articles: Sa Femina Accabadora, The Lady of the Good Death

 In 1919 Italy had just emerged from the First World War and the wounds of the conflict were still far from being healed.

 The American National Red Cross Collection consists of approximately fifty thousand photographs from the beginning of the twentieth century to 1933, offering pictorial documentation of human endurance in war and in times of national disaster.